jamesmcginnis/cat-thermostat-card/README.md

 1. Edit your dashboard
 2. Click "Add Card"
-3. Search for "CAT Radiator Card"
+3. Search for "CAT Thermostat Card"
 4. Select your climate entity from the dropdown
 5. Customize colors and appearance as desired